Global Rigidity of Periodic Graphs under Fixed-lattice Representations: Concluding Remarks

 There are quite a few remaining questions.
 As mentioned in the introduction, an important challenging problem is to extend our results to more general settings of global rigidity of periodic frameworks, as was done for local rigidity in \cite{mt13,mt14}.

 As mentioned above, Theorems~\ref{thm:main0} and \ref{thm:main1} may be viewed as a characterization of generic globally rigid bar-joint frameworks on a flat cylinder or a flat torus, respectively.
 A natural open problem is to establish counterparts of Theorem~\ref{thm:jj} in other flat Riemannian manifolds.
+(Note that for frameworks on the cylinder and other surfaces with edge lengths measured by the standard Euclidean distance in $\mathbb{R}^3$, generic global rigidity has been investigated in \cite{jmn,jn,jn1}.)

 A similar question would be about the global rigidity of frameworks on a flat cone.
 Since a flat cone with cone angle $2\pi / n$ is the quotient of $\mathbb{R}^2$ by an $n$-fold rotation, the global rigidity of such frameworks can be understood by the global rigidity of frameworks in $\mathbb{R}^2$ with $n$-fold rotational symmetry (under the given symmetry constraints).
 The corresponding local rigidity question has been studied in \cite{jkt,mt15} and an extension of Laman's theorem is known.
 Since the space of trivial motions is only of dimension one in this case (only rotations are trivial), an unbalanced rigidity circuit $G$ satisfies the count $|E(G)|=2|V(G)|$.
 Therefore, we cannot guarantee the existence of a vertex of degree three in $G$.
 This constitutes the key obstacle in applying our current proof method to this problem.